informalsystems/hermes/guide/src/templates/help_templates/update/client.md

             The trusted height of the client update.
 Leave unspecified for latest height.

 REQUIRED:
-        --client <CLIENT_ID>            Identifier of the chain targeted by the client --host-chain <HOST_CHAIN_ID>    Identifier of the chain that hosts the client
+        --client <CLIENT_ID>            Identifier of the client to update --host-chain <HOST_CHAIN_ID>    Identifier of the chain that hosts the client